Pravesh-Sudha/100-Days-of-Code/README.md

 - Create, update, read and delete operations
 - Operators and Complex Queries

+### Day 52: Deploying a Live Project by Nginx
+- What is Nginx
+- Creating a basic index.html
+- Hosting it on NGINX server
+- Creating a Docker images out of it
+- Configuring the Ngnix file

 ... continue updating log for each day ..._

 ## Connect